dsijakovski98/compiled-projects/README.md

 ### 1. Space Invaders - Atari video game remake

-My first ever attempt at making video game, this is a 3 level, 2D, shoot 'em up game made entirely using JavaScript.
+My first ever attempt at making a video game, this is a 3 level, 2D, shoot 'em up game made entirely using JavaScript.
 I was inspired to make this while watching my namesake and favourite programmer, Daniel Shiffman a.k.a.
 [The Coding Train](https://thecodingtrain.com/).

  \- Repo link **[Space-Invaders-game](https://github.com/dsijakovski98/Space-Invaders-game)**